ibmresilient/resilient-community-apps/fn_webex/README.md

 ## Overview

-**SOAR Components for Cisco Webex**
+**Cisco Webex for IBM QRadar SOAR**

 This package extends the meeting and collaboration functionality of Webex to IBM Security QRadar SOAR Platform.
 This package provides SOAR platform with the ability to interface with Cisco Webex and create rooms, teams and meetings.
 The user now can create Meeitngs, Rooms and teams from within a SOAR incident and assign its members to it.

  ![screenshot: main](./doc/screenshots/workflow_create_rooms_teams.png)

 ### Key Features
-* This package provdes with functions that allows for creating one or more Webex Teams and Rooms and adds members from an incident or task to it.
+* This package provides functions to create of one or more Webex Teams and Rooms and allows you to add members of an incident or task to them.
 * Functionality to delete Teams or Rooms created from an incident or task is also possible using this package.
-* It allows for creating this Room and Team with additional members who are not a part of the Team or Room.
+* It allows for creating Rooms and Teams with additional members who are not a part of the Team or Room.
 * It has the ability to create instant meetings or to schedule meetings in advance from within a task or an incident.
 * Example workflows are included that performs the above mentioned operation and stores the meeting, room or team related information as note.
-* Example rules are included that activates a menu popup that prompts the user for inputs to customize the team, room or a meeting.
+* Example rules are included that activate a menu popup that prompts the user for inputs to customize the team, room or a meeting.
 ---

 ## Requirements